aws-samples/fargate-game-servers/README.md

 ### Scaler Functionality Details

 The Scaler Lambda function will fetch the keys of all game servers (stored as HSETs in Redis).
 It will then determine what percentage of the game servers are available and in case this percentage is below the defined threshold, it will start new Tasks.
 Each new Task hosts 10 game server containers so the total amount of required game servers is divided by 10 to get the Task count.
 Tasks are started in batches of 3 Tasks to make sure we don't reach the throttling limit of the API but still make maximum use of it.
 The Lambda function will check Redis every 2 seconds resulting in a maximum of 3 Tasks per 2 seconds being started which based on tests doesn't introduce throttling.
-This gives a theoretical maximum of around 900 game servers started per second.
+This gives a maximum of around 600 game servers started per minute.

 **Note**: If you change the amount of containers per Task, you need to update this to `BackendServices/functions/scaler.py` as well.
 Use the variables defined in the beginning of the script for minimum amount of game servers as well as the minimum percentage of available game servers.